Last updated 11/12/2025

 Physical, Occupational and Speech Therapy

-Telehealth services are available for Physical, Occupational and Speech Therapy when ordered by a physician or mid-level practitioner.
+Telehealth services are available in Montana for Physical Therapy, Occupational Therapy and Speech Therapy.
 All Montana Medicaid covered services delivered via telemedicine/telehealth are reimbursable so long as such services are medically necessary and clinically appropriate for delivery via telemedicine/telehealth.

 School-Based Services